Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 To cleanse and remove heavy metals.

-Read here Cilantro and Chlorella can Remove 80% of Heavy Metals from the Body within 42 Days.
+Read here, Cilantro and Chlorella can Remove 80% of Heavy Metals from the Body within 42 Days.

 Coriander is capable of releasing large amounts of mercury from the tissues.